MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 While enabled by default, there might be some cases that require you to disable VPN.
 For example, you want to run some apps that don't work when a VPN is configured.
 In such cases, you can choose to disable the VPN directly from the Defender for Endpoint app or using the following steps:

 1. On your iOS device, open the **Settings** app, click or tap **General** and then **VPN**.

-1. Click or tap the "i" button for Microsoft Defender for Endpoint.
+1. Select the "i" button for Microsoft Defender for Endpoint.

 1. Toggle off **Connect On Demand** to disable VPN.

     > [!div class="mx-imgBorder"]
     > :::image type="content" source="media/ios-vpn-config.png" alt-text="The Connect on demand option" lightbox="media/ios-vpn-config.png":::

 > [!NOTE]
-> Web Protection will not be available when VPN is disabled.
-To re-enable Web Protection, open the Microsoft Defender for Endpoint app on the device and Enable Web Protection.
+> Web Protection isn't available when VPN is disabled.
+To re-enable Web Protection, open the Defender for Endpoint app on the device and enable Web Protection.

 ## Coexistence with multiple VPN profiles